 Internally-generated intangible assets have a finite useful life, and are amortised on a straight-line basis over that useful life, determined as the shorter of 6 years or the estimated delivery model.
+Where material research and development expenditure is incurred to increase the functionality or performance of an existing asset and thereby extends the useful commercial life of the existing asset, this additional expenditure is capitalised and amortised over the shorter of 3 years and the estimated useful life.
 Amortisation of the asset begins when development is complete and the asset is available for use, such that it can be deployed to customers.
 During the period of development, the asset is tested for impairment annually.